Do you have to pay stamp duty on land?

 Do you pay SDLT on a commercial property?

 Yes.
 The current SDLT threshold for non-residential land and properties is £150,000.
-The same rates above apply on how much SDLT you have to pay.
+The same rates above apply to how much SDLT you have to pay.

 Stamp duty for second homes